-If you want to save the list file in another directory than the default directory for list files, use the Output Directories option in the General Options category.
-For more information, see Output, page 209.
-You can open the output files directly from the Output folder which is available in the Workspace window.
+If you want to save the list file in another directory than the default directory for list files, use the Output Directories option in the General Options category, see Output, page

+240. You can open the output files directly from the Output folder which is available in the Workspace window.